sungwoncho/factory-boy/README.md

 * Insert test data

-You can also set up data for the test using `Factory.create`
+You can also set up data for the test using `FactoryBoy.create`

 ```javascript
 it("can update a category name", function(){